 Hytakerol Side Effects

-Note: This page contains information about the side effects of dihydrotachysterol.
-Some of the dosage forms included on this document may not apply to the brand name Hytakerol.
+Note: This document contains side effect information about dihydrotachysterol.
+Some of the dosage forms listed on this page may not apply to the brand name Hytakerol.

 Applies to dihydrotachysterol: oral capsule, oral concentrate, oral tablet

 Early signs and symptoms of hypercalcemia include headache, anorexia, nausea, vomiting, metallic taste, constipation, abdominal cramps, dry mouth, weakness, fatigue, muscle, and bone pain, ataxia, tinnitus, and vertigo.
 Later hypercalcemia may result in pruritus, mental confusion, coma, hypertension, cardiac arrhythmias, seizures, metastatic calcification, and renal insufficiency manifested by polyuria, nocturia, polydipsia, and proteinuria.

 The effects of dihydrotachysterol (the active ingredient contained in Hytakerol) can persist for up to one month after discontinuation of the drug.[Ref]

 1. Miller SM "New perspectives on vitamin D." Am J Med Technol 49 (1983): 27-37

 2. Araugo OE, Flowers FP, Brown K "Vitamin D therapy in psoriasis."
 DICP 25 (1991): 835-9

 3. "Product Information.
 DHT (dihydrotachysterol)."
 Roxane Laboratories Inc, Columbus, OH.